-Board assessment is done by way of each Director completing various checklists.
-The criteria used in the evaluation of the effectiveness of the Board and Board Committees includes Board processes, Board accountability, Board knowledge of key risk management and internal control issues as well as guidance to Management.
-As for the appraisal of the contributions of individual Directors, the evaluation is based on factors including Directors' commitment and effective contributions and their knowledge of the Group's business operations and regulatory requirements.
-In view of the foregoing, there is no separate peer evaluation by individual Directors.
-Moreover, separate peer evaluation by individual Directors may cause disharmony among the Board members.
+Board assessment is done on a collective basis by requiring each Director to complete electronically an evaluation form which covers areas such as Board processes, Board accountability, Board knowledge of key risk management and internal control issues as well as guidance to Management.
+As for the appraisal of the contributions of individual Directors (excluding himself), the evaluation is based on several factors including Directors' commitment and effective contributions and their knowledge of the Group's business operations and regulatory requirements.
+This is similar to peer evaluation in that each director is required to comment on the contributions and performance of other directors excluding himself.
 The purpose of the annual evaluation is to seek the respective views of the Directors on various aspects of the Board's performance.
-The findings are discussed at the NC meeting and the summarised results are presented to the Board for review and decision to implement appropriate actions to enhance key areas (if any) that have been identified for improvement.
+The findings are discussed at the NC meeting and the summarized results are presented to the Board for review and decision to implement appropriate actions to enhance key areas (if any) that have been identified for improvement.

-The NC having assessed the performance of the Board and Board Committees and the contributions of individual Directors for FY2017, is pleased to report that there were no significant issues that warrant the Board's attention.
-The NC noted suggestions to further enhance interactions between Non-Executive Directors and key management personnel through more informal meetings and yearly retreats.
+The NC having assessed the performance of the Board and Board Committees and the contributions of individual Directors for FY2018, is pleased to report that there were no significant issues that warrant the Board's attention.
 The results of the assessments were satisfactory and accepted by the Board.